-April 1, 2022 Increase Decrease March 31, 2023 Remarks Treasury stock Common stock 105,519 202,628 110,159 197,988 (Notes 1, 2, 3)
+April 1, 2024 Increase Decrease March 31, 2025 Remarks Treasury stock Common stock 255,967 233,305 254,829 234,444 (Notes 1, 2, 3)

 - Notes: 1.
-The number of shares of treasury stock at the beginning of the fiscal year includes the shares of the Company held by the management board benefit trust of 375 thousand shares.
-The number of shares of treasury stock at the end of the fiscal year includes the shares of the Company held by the management board benefit trust of 1,140 thousand shares. - 2.
-The increase in the number of shares of treasury stock (common stock) of 202,628 thousand shares is due to 5,028 thousand shares acquired during the period from April 1, 2022 to April 7, 2022, based on a resolution passed at the Board of Directors' meeting held on October 6, 2021; 196,748 thousand shares acquired during the period from May 16, 2022 to March 9, 2023, based on a resolution passed at the Board of Directors' meeting held on May 13, 2022; the purchase of 0 thousand fractional shares; and 851 thousand shares of additional contribution to the management board benefit trust.
-The decline in the number of shares of treasury stock of 110,159 thousand shares is due to the cancellation of 110,072 thousand shares, based on a resolution passed at the Board of Directors' meeting held on April 25, 2022 and 86 thousand shares provided by the management board benefit trust. - 3.
-The Company resolved to cancel treasury stock in accordance with the stipulations of Article 178 of the Companies Act at the Board of Directors' meeting held on March 29, 2023, however, has not completed the cancellation procedure of the following treasury stock at the end of the fiscal year ended March 31, 2023.
+The number of shares of treasury stock at the beginning of the fiscal year includes the shares of the Company held by the management board benefit trust of 1,058 thousand shares.
+The number of shares of treasury stock at the end of the fiscal year includes the shares of the Company held by the management board benefit trust of 1,038 thousand shares. - 2.
+The increase of 233,305 thousand shares of treasury stock is due to 233,305 thousand shares repurchased from May 16, 2024 to March 24, 2025, based on the resolution of the Board of Directors' meeting held on May 15, 2024, and the buyback of 0 thousand shares constituting less than one unit.
+The decrease of 254,829 thousand shares of treasury stock is due to the cancellation of treasury stock of 254,809 thousand shares, based on the resolution of the Board of Directors' meeting held on March 27, 2024, the benefits paid of the shares of the Company by the management board benefit trust of 19 thousand shares, and the sale of 0 thousand shares constituting less than one unit in response to a request for additional purchase. - 3.
+The Company resolved to cancel its treasury stock in accordance with Article 178 of the Companies Act at the Board of Directors' meeting held on March 28, 2025, however, the cancellation procedures of the following treasury stock had not been completed at the end of the fiscal year ended March 31, 2025.

-Book value: ¥199,989 million Class of shares: Common stock
+Book value: ¥349,967 million

+Class of shares to be cancelled: Common stock

-Number of shares: 196,748 thousand shares
+Number of shares to be cancelled: 233,305 thousand shares

-The cancellation procedure of the treasury stock mentioned above was completed as of April 20, 2023.
+The cancellation procedures of the above treasury stock have been completed on April 11, 2025.